lorenapuhl/Backengineering-neural-networks/README.md

 **2.1 Training a RNN**

-Let's very briefly dive in into our project's proceedings using minimal physics jargon.
+Let's very briefly dive into some of our project's proceedings using minimal physics jargon.

 We began by training a series of recurrent neural networks (RNNs) to address the biological integration and memory problem.
 In this task, the network receives constant input signals of varying durations.
 To succeed, the RNN must measure for how long the input was active (integration) and represent this information through a sustained output signal (memory).
 The amplitude (signal height) of the output encodes the duration of the corresponding input.
 Training consisted of adjusting both the input and output weights of the network.